The 10 Best Translation Apps for Travelers and Language Learners in 2023

 This app works with both voice and text translation, so you can either speak or write to get instant translations.
 You can also translate your FaceTime calls while using the Apple SharePlay feature!

 I’ve personally used this app to power up my pronunciation skills.
 It translates from one language to another and reads back the translation—which is exactly what I needed to help bring my fluency up to the next level.
 I thoroughly recommend this one!

-Translator with Speech
+9. Best for Offline Use: Translator with Speech

-Use this app to translate typed or spoken words.
-It covers 92 languages, including some that are not widely represented.
-Chichewa, Azerbaijani, Croatian, Swahili, Telugu, Romanian and many more are translated using this resource.
+It covers around 90 languages, including some that are not widely represented.
+Chichewa, Azerbaijani, Croatian, Swahili, Telugu, Romanian and many more can be translated using this resource.